MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 - trained model checkpoints
 - experiment outputs

-They are stored on **HyperGator storage** instead.
+Due to their large size, they are stored on **HyperGator storage instead of GitHub**.

-HyperGator path:
+### HyperGator storage path

 ```
 /blue/egn6933/mulakav/
 ```

+Placeholder files (`.gitkeep`) are included in these directories to preserve the repository structure.

 ---